 The compact size reciprocating saw has a limited feature and is smaller in format.
 This is helpful if you need to reach tight spaces or if you are not doing any big project.
 It’s mainly used for residential purposes such as small cutting and trimming jobs.

-Now, should you choose a full or compact size reciprocating saw depends on the type of job you will be doing?
+Now, should you choose a full or compact-size reciprocating saw depending on the type of job you will be doing?

 Generally, if you are a professional, then it will be better to choose a full-size reciprocating saw as it provides you the most flexibility.
-For others and hobbyist, the small size will suffice.
+For others and hobbyists, the small size will suffice.